Day One on the Camino Portugués

 As we were sitting on the curb on the side of the street, frantically searching our books for a solution, a young Portuguese man approached us and said "You look like you need help."
 We said, "Yes!" and told him we were looking for accommodation.
 I started to daydream of a private home sofa and/or floor.
 Much better than a park bench!

-He immediately explained to us where to go to find two places to sleep, only about 1 kilometer away.
+He immediately explained to us where to go to find two places to sleep, only about one kilometer away.
 In his broken English, and my broken Spanish, we managed to communicate. although his directions were difficult to follow.

 Finally, I pulled out my cell phone and google maps, and he showed us where to go!
 We were so close to the Estrada da Alfarrobeira (name of the road) where there are four accommodations in that "town that started with a V!"
 We had no idea that we were so close to Verdelha, and needed to "go backwards" less than one kilometer at the most.
 Turns out that when we were looking for the albergue CEBI, we were actually heading back in the direction of Verdelha!
 Hallelujah!